nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 Oh, that's where I got that from.
 Okay.
 Sick.
 Very hot.
 You're not blast.

 Oh, and actually, we both Thankfully, the large ooze is last.
-Both our and Samir will use your perception rules instead of Sure.
+Both our and Simear will use your perception rules instead of Sure.
 What you did rule.
 It's somewhat reasonable.
 The only thing I would say to that is I get plus two two initiative that wouldn't be on the perception rule for perception.

 You still did better.
 Okay.
 Sick.
 Sick.
 Sick.